 “Are there other people like us?
 People who have overcome adversities like ours?”

-Judith Gil would get that question from her son, Argenis, through the years.
-She promised him that one day, when she went back to school to pursue her PhD, that it would be the focus of her dissertation research study.
-She would find out what happened to teenage mothers later in life.
+Judith Gil would get that question from her son, Argenis, throughout his childhood.
+She promised him that one day, when she went back to school to pursue her doctorate, answering that question would be the focus of her dissertation.
+She would study what happened to teenage mothers, like herself, later in life.

 Judith, who is now the Deputy Director of Mental Health at Children’s Aid, was raised in Brooklyn’s Bushwick neighborhood.
-Her parents had immigrated from the Dominican Republic in 1973 and started their family in the United States.
+Her parents had immigrated from the Dominican Republic in 1973 to start their family in the United States.
 As the oldest of four siblings, Judith felt the weight of expectations of her parents, her community, and her culture.

 Throughout her life, she was a mostly straight-A student.
 She expected to graduate high school, then college, then go to work and, as culturally expected, start a family.
 But at the age of 16, she had to reevaluate her plan when she learned that she was pregnant.

-Fortunately, her family and a devoted school counselor surrounded her with support, and she graduated from high school and college while raising her baby boy.
+Fortunately, her family and a devoted school counselor surrounded her with support, and she was able to balance raising her baby boy with her studies in both high school and college.

-But Judith realized that many teenage mothers – especially those from Black and Brown communities – did not have the same outcomes as her.
-In fact, only 2% of teenage mothers graduate from college, and those numbers are even smaller for women from disadvantaged communities.
+But Judith realized that many teenage mothers – especially those from Black and Latino communities – did not have the same outcomes as her.
+In fact, only 2% of teenage mothers graduate from college, and those numbers are even smaller for women from historically marginalized communities.
 So Judith decided to change those outcomes.

 After working in nonprofits for a few years, she went back to school to get a master’s in clinical social work from Fordham University.
 She began her counseling career with a focus on adolescents and teenagers.